Zhumell Optics Cleaning Kit - ZHUL002-1

 The Zhumell 20x80 SuperGiants Binoculars are great for astronomy, terrestrial viewing—and so much more!
 Their giant 80mm lenses will make the Milky Way come alive, and help you discover countless celestial treasures, including star clusters, wispy nebulae, and more.
 One of the most impressive features of the Zhumell 20x80 SuperGiants is their comparatively light weight.
-Large binoculars have a tendency to be pretty heavy, and can literally be a pain in the neck, but the SuperGiants weigh in at just 4.4 pounds, making them light enough to hand-hold for shorter observing sessions.
+Large binoculars have a tendency to be pretty heavy, and can literally be a pain in the neck, but the SuperGiants weigh in at just 4.4 pounds.
 They are equipped with an integrated tripod mount for use with any standard photographic tripod.
-That's just in case you don't feel like holding onto your binoculars all the time.

 - Extra-large field of view with crystal clarity from edge to edge